LotusLotus

 Can pronounce to the world

-At that time Kāśyapa, Ānanda, Worthy Protector Bodhisattva, and the innumerable multitude, having heard what the Buddha had said, rejoiced and reverently carried out the teachings.
+Kāśyapa, Ānanda, Worthy Protector Bodhisattva, and the innumerable multitude, having heard the Buddha’s words, rejoiced and reverently carried out the teachings.

 Sūtra of the Great Dharma Drum